nmstate.service - Man Page

 nmstate.service invokes nmstatectl service command which apply all network state files ending with .yml in /etc/nmstate folder.

-By default, the network state file will be renamed with the suffix .applied after applying it.
-This is to prevent it being applied again when the service runs next.
+By default, the service renames the network state file to a name with suffix .applied after processing the file.
+This prevents applying the same file again when the service runs next.

 [service]n keep_state_file_after_apply = true

-By default, nmstate merge network state file with current network state, if you want to override interface settings without merging, please set `override_iface = true` in `[service]` section in /etc/nmstate/nmstate.conf:
+By default, nmstate merges network state file with current network state, if you want to override interface settings without merging, please set `override_iface = true` in `[service]` section in /etc/nmstate/nmstate.conf:

 [service]n override_iface = true